Tomb of the Unknown Soldier, Warsaw: History

 In 1923, a group of unknown Varsovians placed, before Warsaw's Saxon Palace and the adjacent Saxon Garden, a stone tablet commemorating all the unknown Polish soldiers who had fallen in World War I and the subsequent Polish-Soviet War.
 This initiative was taken up by several Warsaw newspapers and by General Władysław Sikorski.
 On April 4, 1925, the Polish Ministry of War selected a battlefield from which the ashes of an unknown soldier would be brought to Warsaw.
 Of some 40 battles, that for Lwów was chosen.
 In October 1925, at Lwów's Cemetery of the Defenders of Lwów, three coffins were exhumed: those of an unknown sergeant, corporal, and private.
 The coffin that was to be transported to Warsaw was chosen by Jadwiga Zarugiewiczowa, mother of a soldier who had fallen at Zadwórze and whose body had never been found.

 On November 2, 1925, the coffin was brought to Warsaw's St. John's Cathedral, where a Mass was held.
 Afterward eight recipients of the order of Virtuti Militari bore the coffin to its final resting place beneath the colonnade joining the two wings of the Saxon Palace.
 The coffin was buried along with 14 urns containing soil from as many battlegrounds, a Virtuti Militari medal, and a memorial tablet.
 Since then, except under German occupation during World War II, an honor guard has continuously been held before the Tomb.

-On November 11, 2016, during the ceremony, President Andrzej Duda unveiled a new stone tablet commemorating 9 military rescue actions of prisoners from the hands of the polish security services carried out by the cursed soldiers.
+On November 11, 2016, during the ceremony, President Andrzej Duda unveiled a new stone tablet commemorating 9 military rescue actions of prisoners from the custody of the Polish People's Republic security services, carried out by the cursed soldiers.

-On November 10, 2017, polish Minister of National defence Antoni Macierewicz unveiled two new tablets commemorating a polish self-defense soldiers who defended himself in 21 locations against Ukrainian Insurgent Army and Organisation of Ukrainian Nationalists during massacres of Poles in Volhynia and Eastern Galicia.
-On 9th November, a day before ceremony, from already attached tablets was removed commemoration of 'Bircza (1945–1946)".
+On November 10, 2017, Polish Minister of National Defence Antoni Macierewicz unveiled two new tablets commemorating a polish self-defense soldier who defended himself in 21 locations against the Ukrainian Insurgent Army and the Organisation of Ukrainian Nationalists during massacres of Poles in Volhynia and Eastern Galicia.
+On 9th November, a day before the ceremony, 'Bircza (1945–1946)' was removed from the tablets.
+In March 2026, separate battles in Bircza from 1939 and 1945-1946 were added to two tablets.